Convexity of Self-Similar Transonic Shocks and Free Boundaries for the Euler Equations for Potential Flow: The Potential Flow Equation and Free Boundary Problems

 From now on, $\Gamma^0$ denotes the relative interior of a curve segment $\Gamma$.
 In particular, $\Gsh^0$ is the relative interior of $\Gsh$.

 {\bf Framework (A)} -- The structural framework for domain $\Omega$:

-\begin{enumerate} \item[(i)] Domain $\Omega$ is open, bounded, and connected.
-Its boundary $\partial\Omega$ is a continuous closed curve, piecewise $C^{1,\alpha}$ up to the endpoints of each smooth part for some $\alpha\in(0,1)$, and the number of smooth parts is finite.
+\begin{enumerate} \item[(i)] Domain $\Omega$ is bounded.
+Its boundary $\partial\Omega$ is a continuous closed curve without self-intersections, piecewise $C^{1,\alpha}$ up to the endpoints of each smooth part for some $\alpha\in(0,1)$, and the number of smooth parts is finite.

 \item[(ii)] At each corner point of $\partial\Omega$, angle $\theta$ between the arcs meeting at that point from the interior of $\Omega$ satisfies $\theta\in (0, \pi)$.